-In 2019, each NEO was eligible to participate in the Severance Plan.
+In 2020, each NEO was eligible to participate in the Severance Plan.
 See "Compensation Discussion and Analysis - Other Aspects of our Executive Compensation Program - Severance Plan," above.
-Upon a Severance Termination as of December 31, 2019, subject to the NEO's execution of a separation agreement and release, Ms. Merkle and Messrs.
-Leatherberry, Mathis and Shuster would have received 12 months' base salary and 12 months of healthcare insurance premium contributions and Mr. Pollitzer would have received six months' base salary and six months of healthcare insurance premium contributions are paid at the active employee rate.
+Upon a Severance Termination as of December 31, 2020, subject to the NEO's execution of a separation agreement and release and based on their years of service,

+Ms. Merkle and Messrs.
+Leatherberry, Mathis and Shuster would have received 12 months' base salary and 12 months of healthcare insurance premium contributions and Mr. Pollitzer would have received nine months' base salary and nine months of healthcare insurance premium contributions.
+Insurance premium contributions are paid at the active employee rate.